cirept/salesforceToolbar/README.md

 ## Report Issues / Suggest Enhancements

-1. Open this link in a new tab https://github.com/cirept/salesforceToolbar/issues
+1. Open this link in a new tab.<br>
+https://github.com/cirept/salesforceToolbar/issues

 2. Create a Github account.